COVID: Germany's 3rd wave could be 'worse' than last 2 | DW | 26.03.2021

-With cases rising again, German Health Minister Jens Spahn said the country's health system could be pushed to its limits in April.
+With cases rising again, Health Minister Jens Spahn said the country's health system could be pushed to its limits in April.
+Meanwhile, the head of the public health body warned that cases could reach 100,000 per day.

 German health officials warned on Friday that the current increase in coronavirus cases is likely going to be "harder to curb" than the previous two, in large part because of the more virulent and more easily transmitted B117 variant.